-Pharmacists shall contact NC Medicaid (919-855-4300) with questions regarding Medicaid or NCHC coverage of pharmacy claims in the drug classes for which overrides are not allowed.
-If it is determined that Medicaid or NCHC coverage is appropriate, the provider is informed of billing instructions at the time of the call.
+Pharmacists shall contact NC Medicaid (919-855-4300) with questions regarding Medicaid or coverage of pharmacy claims in the drug classes for which overrides are not allowed.
+If it is determined that Medicaid coverage is appropriate, the provider is informed of billing instructions at the time of the call.

-J. Compounded Drugs
+I. Compounded Drugs

-J.1 Billing for Compounded Drugs
+I.1 Billing for Compounded Drugs